MrCabss69/TicTacToe/README.md

 - Win the Game: The first player to align three of their symbols vertically, horizontally or diagonally wins.
 The game will indicate the winner with a pop-up message.

 - Restart Game: After finishing a game, click "Start" again to restart.

+### 5. **Bot Integration**

+The Python bot is set up to run concurrently with the Laravel application.
+It listens for POST requests at http://localhost:5000/move and responds with the calculated move.
+Ensure both servers are running to enable the bot's functionality in the game.